chippyash/simple-accounts-3/README.md

 credits so that the transaction balances in order for the Transaction to be accepted by the system.

-The basic Trasaction type is the SplitTransaction:
+The basic Transaction type is the SplitTransaction:

 <pre>
     /**